No products in the basket.

 - Elasticity is vital – No matter whether it is construction of a commercial complex or a residential home, most projects experience movement of some time.
 For example, the joining surfaces of a ceiling and wall can experience movement meaning an adhesive which dries brittle and hard will increase the likelihood of cracks.
 An adhesive with elasticity will allow for movement while reducing the appearance of these visual cracks.

-- Versatility – Use a construction adhesive which works with virtually all materials.
+- Versatility – Use a construction adhesive which works with virtually all materials, like Ritetack.
 As well as saving time from swapping between adhesives you will increase your buying power through using larger quantities of the same product.

 - Consider an instant grab adhesive – As well as saving time and therefore costs, an instant grab adhesive means the the need for visible fixings is reduced.
 The instant grab feature means that the material is less likely to move during the curing process.
-A small tip with instant grab adhesives – be careful of the colour; the instant grab aspect means that you won’t find a clear instant grab construction adhesive.
+A small tip with instant grab adhesives – be careful of the colour; the instant grab aspect means that you won’t find a clear instant grab construction adhesive…yes, that is correct not matter what someone will tell you!
 Specific elements need to be used to give the adhesive the instant grab feature and those elements have colour.
 An ideal instant grab adhesive is Ritetack.
 Ritetack has an instant hold benefit like no other adhesive!

 Removing adhesives which have already cured on construction projects can be time consuming and a restraint on meeting deadlines.
 Saying that, here are some tips on removing cured adhesives: